survivejs/react-book/manuscript/02_developing_with_webpack.md

 npm i webpack-dev-server --save-dev
 ```

 at the project root to get the server installed.
-We will be invoking our development server through npm.
-Npm allows us to define `scripts` in it's *package.json* configuration file.
+We will be invoking our development server through npm. npm allows us to define `scripts` in it's *package.json* configuration file.
 The following configuration is enough:

 **package.json**